-Writer, Poet, Abuelita, and cat trainer.
-Sandy has loved writing since she studied the beatnik poets in Marin County in the 1970’s, and, now that she has retired, she has delved into her writing full force.
-In addition to published short stories and poetry, she writes historical fiction novels set in early America.
+Writer, Poet, Abuelita, and cat trainer, Sandra has loved writing since she studied the beatnik poets in Marin County in the 1970’s.
+She’s published short stories and poetry as well as six historical fiction novels set in early America.

 The Fidelia McCord Series that takes young Fidelia from 1847 to the midst of the Civil War is complete and available on Amazon.
-Sandy is currently working on a collection of poems and a new novel, set in the 1950’s in Dalhart, Texas–a story of three very different women forming a friendship and changing with the times.
+Her novel, The Dalhart Girls, is set in the 1950’s in Dalhart, Texas–a story of three very different women forming a friendship and changing with the times.

 Wayward